TomSoderling/PageContainerView/README.md

 I would really appreciate your feedback, particularly in answering these few questions:
 1. Does the description make sense?
 Do you get the idea?
    - I’m already familiar with the concept, so does the description help you grasp the concept?
-   - If the concept is clear, does the current name make sense?
+   - Does the current name make sense?
-2. Do you find the concept to be useful or even necessary?
+2. Do you find this View to be useful or even necessary?
 Would you use it?
 3. Do the directions make sense?
    - What barriers are there for you to try it out?
 How can I lower those?